 - Keep in mind peripheral activities needed to maintain your income.
 For instance, you will not only need to service your clients, but you will also need to be able to bill them, pay your own bills, maintain any licensure requirements, etc. If you are providing a professional service such as coaching or counseling by phone or internet, consult your insurance provider to understand their policies for practicing out of state.

 - If you intend to stay out of the country for an extended period of time, learn about tax requirements in your country of origin as well as in your hosting country before you go.
+It might be wise to determine if you can adjust the size of your tax refund, or how the specific tax structure works wherever you might be.
 You are on the cutting edge of a new workforce trend.
 Policies may be unclear.

 - Will you travel alone or with others/family?
 If you intend to travel with others, think about what they will be doing while you work.
 Do you need to set up child care?
 What will your spouse do with their time?
 You wouldn't expect your seven-year old to sit in your office while you work all day - it won't be different on the road.